KickStart Breakfast Programme Terms and Conditions

 3. All information provided in an Application must be true and accurate at the time the Application is submitted.

-5. Applications will be considered in the sequence they are received, however, the date of a School's commencement of the Programme will be at The Partners’ sole discretion.
+6. In connection with the Application, the School will be required to designate its desired commencement date.
+Notwithstanding the foregoing, the date of a School's commencement of the Programme will be at The Partners’ sole discretion.

 4. Programme operation